razetime/limn/spec.md

 These are commands which operate on the drawing canvas alone.

-`⌒` draws an arc from the current point, given distance and radius.
+`⌒` draws an curve from the current point, given distance to the next point, and median point as a direction string.

-`⦚` changes line colour and thickness, given a string and an integer.
+`⦚` changes line colour and thickness, given two strings.
 Thickness value also controls text size.

-`■` fills a closed area with a specific color, if it is a valid hex string, transparency included(format: `0xXXXXXXYY` where X is color and Y is opacity).
+`■` fills a closed area with a specific color, in a HTML canvas supported string format(rgba, 8 digit hex, color name).

 **Modified commands:**

 `•` Is the prefix for all the commands in this section.
 Converts the next command to a drawing command.

-`🖉` prints a string or a line of length n, based on it's argument, in the current cursor direction.
+`✎` prints a string or a line of length n, based on it's argument, in the current cursor direction.

 `→←↑↓↖↗↘↙` Set direction in the drawing canvas.

 `⟳` Takes a single number n and rotates n degrees from the current direction.
 A more fine tuned way to manipulate angle.

-`⊛` sets a random direction in the drawing canvas(1-360).
+`⊛` sets a random direction in the drawing canvas(0-359).

 `⮺` copies a region given arrow string, width and height and pushes an Image Object to the stack.